Rates of convergence for nonparametric estimation of singular distributions using generative adversarial networks

+Note that similar inequalities to the statement of Theorem \ref{thm:rate-general} have been explicitly or implicitly considered in the literature to analyze the theoretical properties of GANs \citep{chen2020statistical, biau2021some, schreuder2021statistical, belomestny2021rates}.
+Theorem \ref{thm:rate-general} is a slight modification of these existing results, with the modification favoring our analysis.
+The proof of Theorem \ref{thm:rate-general} does not significantly differ from the proofs in the literature.

 Two quantities $\epsilon_1$ and $\epsilon_3$ are closely related to the complexity of $\cG$ and $\cF$, respectively.
-In particular, $\epsilon_1$ represents an error for approximating $Q_0$ by distributions of the form $Q_\bg$ over $\bg \in \cG$; the larger the generator class $\cG$ is, the smaller the approximation error is. \cite{yarotsky2017error, telgarsky2016benefits, ohn2019smooth} Similarly, $\epsilon_3$ increases according as the complexity of $\cF$ increases.
-Techniques for bounding $\E d_\cF(\bbP_n, P_0)$ are well-known in empirical process theory \cite{van1996weak, gine2016mathematical}.
+In particular, $\epsilon_1$ represents an error for approximating $Q_0$ by distributions of the form $Q_\bg$ over $\bg \in \cG$.
+The larger the generator class $\cG$ is, the smaller the approximation error is \citep{yarotsky2017error, telgarsky2016benefits, ohn2019smooth}.
+Similarly, $\epsilon_3$ gets larger as the complexity of $\cF$ increases.
+Techniques for bounding $\E d_\cF(\bbP_n, P_0)$ are well-known in empirical process theory \citep{van1996weak, gine2016mathematical}.
 The second error term $\epsilon_2$ is nothing but the optimization error.
 The fourth term $\epsilon_4$ is the deviance between the evaluation metric $d_{\rm eval}$ and $\cF$-IPM over $\cQ \cup \{Q_0\}$, connecting $d_\cF$ and $d_{\rm eval}$.
-Finally, the term $d_\cF(P_0, Q_0)$ in the rate depends primarily on $\sigma_0$.
-One can easily prove that \be d_\cF(P_0, Q_0) \leq W_1(P_0, Q_0) \leq W_2(P_0, Q_0) \lesssim \sigma_0. \ee provided that $\cF \subset \cF_{\rm Lip}$.